paulovcmedeiros/pyRobBot/README.md

 **See and try the [demo app on Streamlit](https://pyrobbot.streamlit.app)!**

 ## Features
+- [x] Text to speech and speech to text
+  - Talk to the assistant :)
 - [x] Web UI
   - Add/remove conversations dynamically
   - Automatic/editable conversation summary title